colinta/ApacheConf.tmLanguage/README.md

 Installation
 ------------

-1. Using Package Control, install "ApacheConf"
+Using Package Control, install "ApacheConf" or clone this repo in your packages folder.

-Or:

-1. Open the Sublime Text Packages folder

-    - OS X: ~/Library/Application Support/Sublime Text 3/Packages/
-    - Windows: %APPDATA%/Sublime Text 3/Packages/
-    - Linux: ~/.Sublime Text 3/Packages/

-2. clone this repo

 Credits
 -------